kudzik/Study-Notes/README.md

 - [x] 20211007_Docker and Kubernetes: The Big Picture
 - [x] 20211010_Getting Started with Docker
 - [x] 20211016_Building and Running Your First Docker App
+- [x] 20211018_Building and Orchestrating Containers with Docker Compose

 ### Kubernetes